 Mason Jar Chalkboard Lids

 My daughter is a crafting machine.
 Seriously, she’s always working on something.
-Whether it’s crochet, those rainbow loom bracelets, her mini pottery wheel, friendship bracelets, painting, cutting, glueing, drawing, you name it and she’s crafting it.
+Whether it’s crochet, those rainbow loom bracelets, her mini pottery wheel, friendship bracelets, painting, cutting, gluing, drawing, you name it and she’s crafting it.
 Even when she watches TV she’s got something in her lap that involves twisting, braiding or beading of some kind.
 I’m really glad that she’s so creative but unfortunately she’s also a huge mess maker.
 These crafts are always all over the house.
 Since my wife and I don’t want to be the cleanup crew 24/7, we decided we needed a way to keep everything more organized.
 If these things have a place, then it’s easy for the kids to put them back in their place when they’re done.
-So it was time to create a cool crafty workspace for the family.
-Over the past few weeks I’ve been working on the craft table/room project.
+So it was time to create a cool crafty work space for the family.
+Over the past few weeks I’ve been working on the craft table/room project and these Mason Jar Chalkboard Lids will be a big help in organizing it.

 The easiest way to accomplish this was to store the crafts in mason jars.
 You can buy mason jars for about a $1 each and they look good on a shelf filled with craft supplies.